 Unlike much of the Médoc, where many châteaux can muster up only a century or two of history, there seems to be no such problem for many of the châteaux of Sauternes and Barsac.
-Château Lafaurie-Peyraguey is a prime example, the exact origins of the estate lost in the mists of ancient history; its story stretches back at least seven centuries, although its true age may be much older than that.
+Château Lafaurie-Peyraguey is a prime example, the exact origins of the estate lost in the mists of ancient history; its story stretches back at least seven centuries, although its true age may be much older, there being evidence for a Gallo-Roman outpost here as far back as the 2nd century.
 The oldest references to the origins of Lafaurie-Peyraguey mention the construction of a fortified keep in the 13th century, using stone quarried from nearby Ciron, but who knows what was here before this stronghold was built?
 One thing we can be sure of, however, is that these constructions predate the arrival of viticulture on the estate by many years.
 The vine came later, and the establishing of the vineyards was most probably the work of Raymond Peyraguey.

 Peyraguey & Lafaurie